University of Santiago, Chile

 The University of Santiago, Chile (Usach) (Universidad de Santiago de Chile) is one of the oldest public universities in Chile.
-The institution was born as Escuela de Artes y Oficios (Spanish: School of Arts and Crafts) in 1849 by Ignacy Domeyko, under the government of Manuel Bulnes.
+The institution was born as Escuela de Artes y Oficios (Spanish: School of Arts and Careers) in 1849 by Ignacy Domeyko, under the government of Manuel Bulnes.
 It became Universidad Técnica del Estado (Spanish: Technical University of the State) in 1947, with various campuses throughout the country.
 In 1981, as a consequence of a reform on higher education under the dictatorship of Augusto Pinochet, it became what is now known as Universidad de Santiago de Chile, with all activities centered in a single 340,000 m2 campus in the capital Santiago.

 History

 The University of Santiago of Chile (USACH) started as the School of Arts and Crafts in 1849.
 It was born in the mid-20th century and it is the fifth oldest university in Chile.

 Escuela de Artes y Oficios

 The Escuela de Artes y Oficios (EAO)(Spanish School of Arts and Crafts) was founded on July 6, 1849 by Ignacy Domeyko, during the Manuel Bulnes Prieto rule, to improve scientific and technical development in the country.
 It started with four workshops: Mining, Mechanics, Casting and Carpentry.

 At the time, students ages ranged between 15 and 18 years old, thus making the EAO not a University, but a secondary education entity.
 Students were required to read and write and to know basic arithmetic operations.
 Besides being intensely trained in workshops, students studied algebra, descriptive geometry, trigonometry, technical drawing, industrial mechanics, physics and chemistry, besides Spanish, history and geography.
 This was a four-year education that later, in 1858, extended to five years.
 Graduates were called 'apprentices'.

 In 1886 the EAO moved to a bigger building, located at Quinta Normal, where it would stay up until now.
 In 1912 it started to educate 'industrial sub-engineers', later known as 'technicians'.
 By the time, the EAO was able to grant two education level degrees: Arts and Crafts degrees (secondary education level) and Technician degrees (tertiary education level), and by 1936 it granted Industrial Engineering degrees too.